 FIRST DELIVERIES USUALLY ARRIVE 2nd / 3rd WEEK OF JANUARY.

 This year for the 2019 season, a total of 86 cultivars or cultivar variants have been ordered.
-Varieties marked bold GREEN are currently in stock, black are yet to arrive, AMBER are low stock & RED are finished for the year or cancelled delivery.
+Varieties marked bold GREEN are currently in stock, AMBER are low stock & RED are finished for the year or cancelled delivery.
 This list IS NOT set in stone as sometimes suppliers are not able to honour orders.
 Some varieties may not arrive.
 Information correct at time of publish.

 Sweet potatoes are sold as growing plants & usually arrive on the nursery towards the end April.